Please wait...

 Origin header

-In this case, if we would like to use this column’s name we would put: ${product.name}
+In this case, if we would like to use this column’s name we would put: ${country}

 3. For any wpDataTable, there are 2 main ways to create a report: 1) a single report file for all rows, 2) separate report file for each row.
 First scenario is suitable when you’re e.g. printing an invoice for purchases done during the month, second scenario is suitable if you are e.g. generating welcome letters to all new hotel visitors that came today.